William Cavendish, 4th Duke of Devonshire: Prime Minister: 1756–1757

-Devonshire was given the Garter and appointed First Lord of the Treasury (most historians consider him Prime Minister during this service) in November 1756, and he served as First Lord until May 1757 in an administration effectively run by William Pitt.
+Devonshire was given the Garter and appointed First Lord of the Treasury (most historians consider him prime minister during this service) in November 1756, and he served as First Lord until May 1757 in an administration effectively run by William Pitt.
 Devonshire's administration secured increased money for the war, troops were sent to America and a Militia Act was passed.

 The administration was eventually brought down for a variety of reasons including the opposition of George II and the alleged mishandling of the trial and execution of Admiral John Byng.
 It was replaced by the Pitt–Newcastle ministry headed by the Duke of Newcastle and including Pitt, Henry Fox and the Duke of Bedford.
-This government steered Britain through most of the Seven Years' War leading the country to ultimate victory.
+This government steered Britain through most of the Seven Years' War, leading the country to ultimate victory.

 Lord Chamberlain: 1757–1762

 Devonshire was Lord Chamberlain in Newcastle's government (with a seat in the inner Cabinet) and his relations with him were close.
 George II died in October 1760 and was succeeded by his grandson George III, who was suspicious of Devonshire and Newcastle.
 When Newcastle resigned in May 1762 Devonshire said that he would rarely attend Lord Bute's councils.

 When, in October, George III requested that he attend a Cabinet meeting on peace terms, Devonshire declined, claiming he had inadequate knowledge of the subject.

 On 28 October, travelling from Kew to London, the King overtook Devonshire and Newcastle's coach in the belief that the two dukes were plotting and that Devonshire was coming to tender his resignation.
-He was in fact passing through London to Chatsworth and had come to give his leave to the King.
+He was in fact passing through London to Chatsworth House and had come to give his leave to the King.
 When Devonshire arrived, George III refused to see him, as he later wrote: "I ordered the page to tell him I would not see him, on which he bid him ask me with whom he should leave his wand...I said he would receive my orders...On the Duke of Devonshire's going away he said to the page, God bless you, it will be very long before you see me here again At a meeting of the Privy Council four days later the King personally struck out Devonshire's name from the list of Privy Councillors.
 In the opinion of one of his biographers, John Brooke, "Few things in King George III's long life show him in so poor a light".